 Visitors should note that once they pay their admission fee to the zoo, this does not give access to every single attraction once inside the zoo.
 The following attractions are charged at an additional rate: Panda 100THB, Snow Dome 150THB and Shuttle Bus 20THB.
 The aquarium is also an additional cost at 520THB.

-There are food a drink stalls scattered throughout the zoo, although the quality isn’t spectacular.
-You can spend as long as you like at the zoo, but a thorough walk through should only take a half day (no more than 3hrs).
+There are food and drink stalls scattered throughout the zoo, although the quality isn’t spectacular.
+You can spend as long as you like at the zoo, but a thorough walkthrough should only take a half-day (no more than 3hrs).

 You can get to the zoo by taking a red truck (songthaew) which will cost around 40THB from the old city.
 Otherwise, a tuk-tuk will cost around 100THB, depending on how well you haggle.
 If driving your own scooter, parking is available at about 20THB per bike for the day.